chipmuenk/pyfda/docs/source/manual/index.rst

    Screenshot of pyfda

-*	**Inputs widgets:** The tabs on the left-hand side access widgets to enter and view various specification and parameters for the filter / system to be designed resp. analyzed.
+:numref:`fig_pyfda_screenshot` shows the main pyfda screen with three subwindows that can be resized with the handles (red dots):

    .. toctree::
       :maxdepth: 1
+      :caption: Subwwindow for Input Widgets

       input_specs
       input_coeffs
       input_pz
       input_info
-      input_files
       input_fixpoint_specs

-*	**Plotting widgets**: The subwidgets on the right-hand side allow for graphical analyses of the system.
+   The tabs on the left-hand side access widgets to enter and view various specification and parameters for the filter / system to be designed resp. analyzed.

    .. toctree::
       :maxdepth: 1
-      :caption: Plotting Widgets
+      :caption: Subwindow for Plotting Widgets

       plot_hf
       plot_phi